 Depending on the species, some stalks get HUGE and you may be concerned that you won’t be able to handle it after it dies.
 Before you decide whether to leave it grow or cut it, find out how tall the stalk of your plant is likely to get.

-Some species send up 40-foot stalks.
+Some species send up 40 foot stalks.
 This might be more than you want to deal with.

 In that case, you might want to cut the stalk sooner than later.
 Talk to your landscaper, handyman, or whoever will be in charge of cutting it down to see what would be involved in having it removed both before and after it blooms.
-You don’t want to get surprised by a big bill if you choose the latter.
+You don’t want to be surprised by a big bill if you choose the latter.

 Reasons to Cut it Later